ilyascho/Albelli.OrderManager/README.md

 * CQRS pattern is used with MediatR
 * AutoMapper for ojbect-to-object mapping
 * xUnit and Moq for unit testing
-* Abstract Factory pattern is used to construct Product
 * Virtual CalculateBinWidth method porvides polymorphism
 * Builder pattern (OrderBuilder) is used to create an Order